TaylorMorini/TeamNotes/posts/sundayCheck3.md

 export {key};
 ```

-- Problem with API key ?
+- Problem with API key ? -> "api key is invalid"
-- Endpoint is invalid : *Problem Worked on W3*
+   - entry issue?

 **What the API end points are**
 - Currently: using a random word generator API
-- Endpoint:
+- How it is used: this is used to get random words. one of the parameters is to set the word to
-- How it is used:
+   5 letter; this way there are never words that are less than/more than 5 letters long